aproxis/VideoCutter/memory-bank/activeContext.md

 ## Next Steps

+### Immediate Priority: Core Script Refactoring

+1.  **Detailed Analysis of Core Scripts**:
+    *   Thoroughly examine `cutter.py`, `sorter.py`, `cleaner.py`, `slideshow.py`, `subscribe.py`, `depth.py`, and `audio.py`.
+    *   Identify current responsibilities, functions, classes, and dependencies.
+    *   Pinpoint areas with mixed concerns, high complexity, or potential for generalization.
+2.  **Design New Modular Architecture**:
+    *   Define logical modules/components to be extracted from the existing scripts.
+    *   Propose a new directory structure if necessary (e.g., `videocutter_core/`, `videocutter_utils/`).
+    *   Outline the responsibilities of a new central `main.py` (or a heavily refactored `cutter.py`) orchestrator.
+3.  **Define Interfaces and Data Flow**:
+    *   Specify how modules will communicate with the main controller and each other.
+    *   Plan how configuration data and application state will be managed and passed.
+4.  **Develop Implementation Plan**:
+    *   Break down the refactoring process into smaller, manageable steps.
+    *   Consider the impact on `gui.py` and how it will interact with the new structure.
+    *   Establish a testing strategy for the refactored components.

-### Short-term Tasks
+### Short-term Tasks (Post-Refactoring Planning / Parallel if possible)

 1.  **Subtitle Feature Expansion**
-   - Add support for multiple subtitle tracks
+    *   Add support for multiple subtitle tracks
-   - Implement subtitle timing adjustment
+    *   Implement subtitle timing adjustment
-   - Add more positioning options
+    *   Add more positioning options
-   - Enhance text formatting options (bold, italic, etc.)
+    *   Enhance text formatting options (bold, italic, etc.)

 2.  **Preview Enhancements**
-   - Add video-based subtitle preview
+    *   Add video-based subtitle preview
-   - Implement timeline-based subtitle editing
+    *   Implement timeline-based subtitle editing
-   - Add real-time preview updates during typing
+    *   Add real-time preview updates during typing
-   - Enhance preview scaling for different resolutions
+    *   Enhance preview scaling for different resolutions

 3.  **Configuration Management**
-   - Add subtitle preset management
+    *   Add subtitle preset management
-   - Implement style templates for quick application
+    *   Implement style templates for quick application
-   - Enhance parameter validation
+    *   Enhance parameter validation
-   - Add more detailed tooltips and help text
+    *   Add more detailed tooltips and help text

 ### Medium-term Tasks